deepflame/opensong.js/README.md

 # opensong.js

-Opensong.js is a JQuery plugin to display [OpenSong](http://opensong.org) files nicely in a web page.
+Opensong.js is a Javascript/Coffeescript library to format and display [OpenSong](http://opensong.org) files nicely on a web page.

+It supports:

+- rendering lyrics
+- transposing chords

+Check out the index.html for a demo.

 ## What is OpenSong?